 This led me to start posting my art on Instagram, and eventually sell it.

 Before I started this creative journey I was lost, depressed, and unmotivated.
 Now, I am energized and excited about the future.

 I am so grateful that I had the courage to take that first step.

 I mostly hang out on Instagram, the best way to contact me is to DM me @womanwhy

 Womanwhy was born out of me asking the question WHY?
 Why did I feel dissatisfied when I had all the things I had worked so hard for?
-Why did I want to drive off by myself when I had the best family in the world?
-Why did I feel sad and frustrated?
+Why did I want to drive off by myself and escape my current life?
+Why did I feel so sad and frustrated?
 I was trying to change everything around me to make my life better, but my real journey started when I looked inside....